dotnet/wpf/Documentation/developer-guide.md

    Ignore: 0

 ```
 If there were any failures, you can cd into $(RepoRoot)\artifacts\test\$(Configuration)\$(Platform)\Test and run the tests manually with the `/debugtests` flag using the `RunDrts.cmd` script.
 Note that you do not run the `RunDrtsDebug` script, as this will debug the test infrastructure, `QualityVault`.
 When you pass the `/debugtests` flag, a cmd window will open where you can open the test executable in Visual Studio and debug it.
 When the cmd pops up, you will see instructions for debugging using a few different commands, however these commands will enable you to debug the `Simple Test Invocation` executable, `sti.exe`, which simply launches the test executable you are most likely interested in debugging.
-Using `DrtXaml.exe` as an example, this is how you can debug the test executable:
+Using `DrtXaml.exe` as an example, this is how you can debug the test executable.
+Any MSBuild style properties should be replaced with actual values:

 1. `$(RepoRoot)\artifacts\test\$(Configuration)\$(Platform)\Test\RunDrts.cmd /name=DrtXaml /debugtests`
 2. Enter following command into the cmd window that pops up:
 `"%ProgramFiles%\Microsoft Visual Studio\2019\Preview\Common7\IDE\devenv.exe" DrtXaml.exe`
-3. Once Visual Studio is open, manually change the debugger type from `Auto` to `Mixed (CoreCLR)`.
+3. Once Visual Studio is open, go to `Debug-> DrtXaml Properties` and do the following:
+    - Manually change the `Debugger Type` from `Auto` to `Mixed (CoreCLR)`.
+    - Change the `Environment` from `Default` to a custom one that properly defines the `DOTNET_ROOT` variable so that the host is able to locate the install of `Microsoft.NETCore.App`.
+      - x86 (Default): Name: `DOTNET_ROOT(x86)` Value: `$(RepoRoot).dotnet\x86`
+      - x64 (/p:Platform=x64): Name: `DOTNET_ROOT` Value: `$(RepoRoot).dotnet`
 4. From there you can F5 and the test will execute.

 *Note: To run a specific test, you can pass the name of the test like this: `/name=DrtXaml`.
-The names of these tests are contained in DrtList.xml*
+The names of these tests are contained in DrtList.xml.*

 **NOTE: This requires being run from an admin window at the moment.
 Removing this restriction is tracked by https://github.com/dotnet/wpf/issues/816. **